tlyu0419/facebook_crawler/README.md

 ## FAQ
 - **Could you please release the function that can collect comments content instead of only the number of comments?**

-  Indeed, the comments and replies content are precious data on social media.
-But I wouldn't prefer to release this function due to Security.
-It would be horrible if someone does terrible things through this function.
-So, if someone needs the comments and replies content, he/she can write me an email and tell me the project purpose, and I will think about it case by case.

 - **How can I find out the post's link through the data?**